catnipped/WelcomeToFever/StrangersHandbook.md

 ## 2. Making of a Stranger — Character Creation

+A **Stranger** is a character visiting Fever played by you!
+Make your own personal stranger by following the instructions below.

-Players are dealt cards from the different categories such as profession, traits or background.
+layers are dealt cards from the different categories such as profession, traits or background.
 Then they choose one of each to make the stranger they want to visit Fever with.
 Players can in conjunction with the GM also come up with custom cards within each category.

 ### Choose a professional path